New Hampshire’s Concord Casino Charged for Alleged Theft

 Prior Inquiry

 In a prior investigation, the attorney general’s office claimed Sanborn failed to say the business was a casino when applying for pandemic relief.
-Casinos were not eligible to receive the approximately $844K in loans Sanborn received for COVID relief.
+Casinos weren’t eligible to receive the approximately $844K in loans Sanborn received for COVID relief.

 Sanborn used some of the federal money on two Porsches and a Ferrari.
 The Ferrari was for his wife, Laurie Sanborn, a state representative, authorities said.

-No charges were filed for that investigation.
-But the New Hampshire Lottery Commission suspended the gaming license and the business was ordered to close.
+No charges were filed as a result of that investigation but the New Hampshire Lottery Commission suspended the casino’s gaming license, and the business was ordered to close.

 State officials have told Andy Sanborn to sell the Concord Casino.
 He has requested extensions to complete the sale.